Intervals

 Intervals are created by the Chaos Index service, and are based on two key inputs:

-- The object group that defines your raw cloud storage files to index, and how to index them
+• The object group that defines your raw cloud storage files to index, and the rules to index them (such as isolation keys)

-- The modification date (in cloud storage) of matching raw storage files that were indexed
+• The creation date (as recorded in cloud storage) of the raw storage files indexed by the group

-Using the object group name, and the modification date of the cloud storage file, ChaosSearch creates daily intervals to organize the indexed data.
-Each daily interval contains the indexed data and related information for all of the matching files with the same modification date.
+Using the object group name, and the creation date of the cloud storage file, ChaosSearch creates daily intervals to organize the indexed data.
+Each daily interval contains the indexed data and related information for all of the matching files with the same creation day.
 A sample Intervals page for an object group follows:

-As shown in the example, interval names include the object group and modification date of the indexed files, for example:
+As shown in the example, interval names combine the object group name and the creation day/date of the files indexed by the object group, for example:

 _cloudtrail_data_2022-10-04_

-Keep in mind that the indexed data for your cloud storage object files is stored in the read-write bucket that you own.
-The intervals provide the organization and control to manage that indexed data and its related metadata, its use in views, and its lifespan.
+Keep in mind that the indexed data for your cloud storage object files is stored in the read-write cloud storage bucket that you own.
+You can use the interval files to manage the analysis of and lifespan of the indexed data and its related metadata.

 Interval Lifecycle and Retention

-ChaosSearch's unique indexing design allows users to keep their indexed data for a very long time, even indefinitely if needed.
+ChaosSearch's compact indexing design enables users to keep their indexed data for a very long time, even indefinitely if needed, with lower storage costs compared to data retention for other applications.
 The timeline of the analysis that you want to keep is up to you.

 Be careful when changing (especially reducing) retention periods for daily intervals.

 Always use caution when decreasing the retention period for an object group.
-If a group changes from Unlimited to 3 Days, for example, the work to delete a large number of daily intervals could impact system performance.
-Also, you cannot restore those daily intervals except by re-indexing the original cloud storage files.
+If a group changes from Unlimited retention to 3 Days, for example, the processing work to delete a potentially large number of daily intervals could impact system performance.
+Also, you cannot restore the deleted daily intervals except by re-indexing the original cloud storage files.

 If the object group has an Unlimited retention period, the object group's daily intervals are never automatically deleted.

-Administrators can also delete daily intervals manually from the Storage > Intervals page.
-Typically, daily intervals are manually deleted if the administrator wants to manually clean up some old intervals, or when the object group is going to be deleted.
-(You must delete any daily intervals for an object group before you can delete the group.)
-Sometimes, intervals might be deleted as part of a trial and setup process with ChaosSearch Customer Success when re-indexing an object group is necessary.
+Administrators can delete daily intervals manually from the Storage > Intervals page.
+Typically, daily intervals are manually deleted when the administrator wants to clean up some old intervals, or when the object group is going to be deleted.
+(You must delete all daily intervals for an object group before you can delete the object group.)
+Sometimes, stale or unused intervals might be deleted as part of a trial and setup process with ChaosSearch Customer Success while changing and re-indexing an object group for testing.

 Daily Intervals and Views